raissonsouto/Juggler/README.md

 ## Interface

 ## How to get it
-The app isn avaible yet in any app store.
+The app isn't available yet in any app store.

 ## How to run it